Grade Levels: 5/6, 7/8

 - Select a current issue regarding equality in society.
 Define the issue.
 Design a protest which humorously communicates your point.
 Lead it!

-- Copies of the “No Votes for Men!” article in the Great Canadian Women issue of Kayak: Canada’s History Magazine for Kids
+- History Bits video “No Votes for Men!” or copies of the “No Votes for Men!” article in the Great Canadian Women issue of Kayak: Canada’s History Magazine for Kids

 - Printed copies of BLM #1: Actions to Make Change (1 per student)